ror-community/ror-site/content/blog/2020-03-10-early-adopters-of-organization-ids.md

 The early adopters identified above include examples where many metadata records contain a small number of affiliations – low hanging fruit along the path to adoption.
 Others face much more difficult tasks because of large numbers of affiliations spread across many records.
 We look forward to learning lessons as all of these groups forge forward.

 *Ted Habermann is a member of the [ROR Community Advisory Group](/supporters).
-He is currently the founder and CEO of [Metadata Game Changers](https://www.tedhabermann.com/), working with communities to understand and improve how they use metadata to share data and knowledge.*
+He is currently the founder and CEO of [Metadata Game Changers](https://www.tedhabermann.com/), working with communities to understand and improve how they use metadata to share data and knowledge.
+This has been re-posted from the [Metadata Game Changers blog](https://www.tedhabermann.com/blog/2020/3/5/early-adopters-of-organizational-identifiers).*